jcannon8/Wang3/README.md

 # TCR activation repositions Nck and Lck binding sites Supplementary information

-This repository contains enhanced methods, example scripts, and data from the study “TCR activation repositions Nck and Lck binding sites in CD3 cytoplasmic tails further from the membrane”.
+This repository contains enhanced methods, example scripts, and data from the study “TCR activation repositions Nck and Lck binding sites in CD3 cytoplasmic tails further from the membrane” by Liangyu Wang, Diana Gil, and John F. Cannon.

 **Enhanced methods:** This is an extension of the methods from the paper.
 It contains citations of scripts (contained in this repository) used to build, run, and analyze data.
 **Summary of models:** A version of Table 2 from the paper, which describes the CD3εδ, CD3εγ dimer, TCR, and TCR-GOF models and ensembles.
 It includes file names for models within ensembles.